West Bloomfield High School: Music department

-The West Bloomfield High School Marching Band placed 4th at the MCBA state championship in Flight I in 2011.
-The WB Marching Band also placed 4th in Flight I in 2010, 3rd in Flight I in 2007, 2nd in Flight I in 2009, and 1st place in Flight I in 2008, the first time the band has received the state championship in the school's history.
-Nationally, the band was a Bands of America Grand National Semifinalist from 2008-2010 at the Bands of America Grand National Championships.
-The band was also a Regional finalist at the BOA Ypsilanti Regional in 2007.
+The West Bloomfield High School Marching Band placed fourth at the MCBA state championship in Flight I in 2011.
+The WB Marching Band also placed fourth in Flight I in 2010, third in Flight I in 2007, second in Flight I in 2009, and first in Flight I in 2008, the first time the band has received the state championship in the school's history.
+Nationally, the band was a Bands of America Grand National Semifinalist from 2008–2010 at the Bands of America Grand National Championships.
+The band was also a regional finalist at the BOA Ypsilanti Regional in 2007.
 In 2009 and 2010, the band was named Class AAA Champion in BOA Pontiac Regionals.
-The band shares staff members with many drum corps including Carolina Crown and Phantom Regiment, as well as top WGI percussion groups such as Rhythm X, Eastside Fury and Motor City Percussion.
-The West Bloomfield Bands also include the Symphonic Winds, Symphony Band, and Concert Band as well as a Jazz Band.
+The band shares staff members with many drum corps including Carolina Crown and Phantom Regiment, as well as top WGI percussion groups such as Rhythm X, Eastside Fury, and Motor City Percussion.
+The West Bloomfield Bands also include the Symphonic Winds, Symphony Band, Concert Band, and Jazz Band.

 The WBHS Winter Drumline were the 2014 MCGC Scholastic A State Champions.
-The group also placed 2nd in Scholastic A at the MCGC state championship in 2007 and 2008, 3rd in Scholastic A in 2009, and 1st in Scholastic Open in 2010, which marked the unit's first state title.
+The group also placed second in Scholastic A at the MCGC state championship in 2007 and 2008, third in Scholastic A in 2009, and first in Scholastic Open in 2010, which marked the unit's first state title.
 The Winter Drumline was also a Scholastic World Class Finalist at WGI World Championships in 2012.
 They were the 2008 WGI Scholastic A Troy Regional Champions and the 2010 WGI Scholastic Open Troy Regional Champions.

 The WBHS Winter Guard were the 2014 MCGC Scholastic AA State Champions.
-The group also placed 2nd in AA at the 2008 MCGC state championship, and 2nd in Michigan A at the 2006 MCGC State Championship.
-The Winter Guard placed 6th in Scholastic A in 2009 and was a WGI Ferndale Regional Finalist.
+The group also placed second in AA at the 2008 MCGC state championship and second in Michigan A at the 2006 MCGC State Championship.
+The Winter Guard placed sixth in Scholastic A in 2009 and was a WGI Ferndale Regional Finalist.

-The West Bloomfield High School Orchestra program has 2 orchestras, the concert orchestra (members of this ensemble are primarily freshman and sophomore students) and the symphony orchestra (members of this ensemble are primarily junior and senior students).
-The orchestral program has won numerous awards at the Michigan Band and Orchestra Music Festivals.
-These orchestras have received first and second division ratings at both the district and state festivals.
-The Orchestra department has competed in music festivals outside the state where they received first place and best overall orchestra.
+The West Bloomfield High School orchestra program has two orchestras: the concert orchestra (primarily freshmen and sophomores) and the symphony orchestra (primarily juniors and seniors).
+The orchestral program has won numerous awards at the Michigan Band and Orchestra Music Festivals, including first and second division ratings at both the district and state festivals.
+The orchestra department has also competed in music festivals outside the state, where they received first place and Best Overall Orchestra.

-Ford Partnership for Advanced Studies (PAS)

-The Ford PAS program is a highly valued program for the school district, with meaningful activities for the students that provide a sense of accomplishment.
-This program clearly prepares students for Career Focused Education in Math, Science, Technology, and Engineering.
-The foundation for success with Ford PAS has been established.
-The district will continue to pursue recruitment of additional students and teachers enrolling in the Ford PAS curriculum.

-Advanced Placement courses offered

-West Bloomfield High School is known for its wide variety of classes.
-The following are offered at the school: